WELLOG SUSCEPTIBILITY

 Susceptibilities of rocks may vary to a large extent.
 In broad terms, pyrrhotite, magnetite, ilmenite and various chromite and manganese ores show large susceptibilities and in contrast, pyrite, hematite, zinc blende, and galena show low susceptibilities.
 Basalts, diabases, skarns and a few granulites are much more magnetic than limestones, sandstones, and shales.
 Pyrite and hematite have very low susceptibilities to the extent that they acquire very weak magnetization in the earth’s magnetic field and cannot sufficiently distort it so that their detection is not feasible using magnetic methods.

-Susceptibility is relevant because detection of a magnetic orebody using magnetic methods depends on the costrast of its high susceptibility compared to the surrounding host rocks.
+Susceptibility is relevant because detection of a magnetic ore body using magnetic methods depends on the contrast of its high susceptibility compared to the surrounding host rocks.

 EXAMPLES OF SUSCEPTIBILITY IN ROCKS (x 106 ):